carpentries/instructor-training/episodes/02-practice.md

     We can address these by having them reason through examples to see contradictions.
 *   *Fundamental beliefs*,
-    such as "the world is only a few thousand years old" or "human beings cannot be affecting the planet's climate".
+    such as "the world is only a few thousand years old" or "human beings cannot affect the planet's climate".
     These beliefs are deeply connected to the learner's social identity and are the hardest to change.